 Which is better a MIMO Antenna or a cell booster?
 Why would you get one over the other?
-This is a complicated question as the technology for each work differently and while a mobile router such as a Pepwave and Booster can work together, they have certain draw backs and benefits this article will cover.
+This is a complicated question as the technology for each works differently and while a mobile router such as a Pepwave and Booster can work together, they have certain drawbacks and benefits this article will cover.

 Why not just use a booster?